AutoResearch/autora-template-cookiecutter/{{ cookiecutter.__project_slug }}/README.md

 ### Step 6: Add the package to [`autora`](https://github.com/autoresearch/autora)
 Once your package is working and published, you can **make a pull request** on [`autora`](https://github.com/autoresearch/autora) to have it vetted and added to the "parent" package.
-First clone the repository, add the package as optional dependency and add documentation from the package repository.
+To do so, you'll need to clone the parent repository, add your package to it as an optional dependency, and make sure your documentation is imported.
 Then create a pull-request with the changes to let us know about your contribution.

 #### Add the package as optional dependency